kubernetes-sigs/clientgofix/README.md

 * Replaces existing nil `*metav1.DeleteOptions` arguments with `metav1.DeleteOptions{}`
 * Adds `context` and `metav1` imports where required (deconflicting with existing import and declaration names)

+:warning: This tool is under active development and rewrites source files in place by default.
+It is strongly recommended to run this on a version-controlled source tree with all unrelated work committed.

 **To install:**

 ```sh